pizlonator/fil-c-website/source/fugc.md

 ### Weak References

 FUGC supports weak references using the `zweak` API in [stdfil.h](https://github.com/pizlonator/fil-c/blob/deluge/filc/include/stdfil.h).
 Weak references work just like the weak references in Java, except there are no reference queues.
-Also, Fil-C
+Fil-C does not support phantom or soft references.

 ### Weak Maps